Adams Mine: History

 The iron ore deposit was originally discovered in 1906, however there was little interest in iron ore as a result of the discovery of gold in the Porcupine and Kirkland Lake regions.
 The site saw renewed interest in the second half of the 1950s and was subsequently developed by the Jones and Laughlin Steel Corp of Pittsburgh Pennsylvania with first production in 1964.
 The Jones and Laughlin company operated the mine until 1971 when it was sold to Dofasco Steel of Hamilton Ontario.
 The mine was operated in tandem with the Dofasco owned Sherman Mine.
 The mine closed in 1990 when the economically retrievable ore reserves were exhausted.
 The closure also made the Sherman Mine uneconomic and it was also closed.
 The closure of the two mines in the Timiskaming District along with the resultant job losses left the region in economic hardship from which it has never fully recovered.
 Perched at one of the highest elevation points in the region, the mine stretched over 4000 acre and had six pits, the largest measuring over 1.6 km in length and the deepest being 183 m (600 ft), placing it below the water table; it is currently half filled with water.

 Over 27 years of mining, the pits sustained numerous blasts daily, which some geologists claim have added to natural faults in the rocks.
 Other geologists and hydrogeologists have claimed that the site is well-situated for hydraulic containment (i.e. water flows in, but doesn't leach into surrounding groundwater or surface water systems).

 There are significant tailings left from the manufacture of ore concentrate at the site.
 The Ontario Northland Railway operated a line into the Adams Mine facility during its years of operation.

 The mine is currently owned by an American investor named Vito Gallo, through a numbered company incorporated in Ontario, and is the subject of a NAFTA Chapter 11 arbitration between Gallo, on behalf of the numbered company, and the Government of Canada.
 The claim is that the Government of Ontario failed to pay proper compensation when it passed legislation that revoked the permits that it had previously granted for the site to be operated as a landfill.

+Vito G. Gallo claimed to be the owner and sole shareholder of 1532382 Ontario Inc., the enterprise which owned Adams Mine.
+The NAFTA tribunal questioned the lack of contemporaneous documents and found that a number of the corporate documents were backdated.
+Eventually the tribunal dismissed the claim and awarded $450 thousand USD in costs to Canada.